mayssa-bm/Azure-containers-API/README.md

-this API containers of list of Azure services
+this API has a description of Azure services

+steps:

 npm install json-server <br/>
 json-server --watch db.json <br/>